This event has been and gone.

 Dance music is too narrow a term for the genius of the Hartnoll brothers.
 Capable of both rib-shaking, energetic techno and incredible multi-layered ambient soundscapes, and blessed with a godlike genius when it comes to their DJing sets, Orbital have succeeded Kraftwerk as the Kings of techno and electronica.

 See Orbital tour dates

 The brainchild of Brighton born singer/songwriter Mike Rosenberg.
 Formerly a five-piece band, Passenger has now pared back to basics, quite literally bringing music to the streets on a series of lengthy busking journeys across Australia, America and the United Kingdom.
 A classic journeyman musician, cut from the same mould as Van Morrison, Neil Young and John Prine, Passenger has the unique ability to move from the humorous to heartbreaking with every song.

-See Passenger tour dates
+See 10 tour dates featuring Passenger

 Asian Network DJ and one half of Pathaan & Gaudi of Orchestral World Groove with the very best in global beats.
 Music aficionado and transglobal luminary.